Apprentice Corporation (Ages 13-18, by audition only)

 - Problem-solve class issues, provide constructive feedback and implement solutions with their peers

-Apprentice Corporation teens must complete a placement assessment and sign a “commitment contract” outlining goals and responsibilities.
+Apprentice Corporation teens must complete an audition and sign a “commitment contract” outlining goals and responsibilities.
 With more rigorous dance training, students develop, rehearse and perform work that reflects relevant social issues and explores the teen’s unique voices.

 In all classes, both online and in-person, students should wear black footless tights or leggings and a black leotard.
 Boys should wear a black sports shirt and black pants or shorts.